gies74/releasesupport/README.md

 # ReleaseSupport

 Productivity tool to prepare software shipping.
 Only useful for myself.
-Dutch texts.
+Dutch texts!